Automatic Debiased Machine Learning for Covariate Shifts: Introduction

 \section{Introduction}

-In applications, machine learners trained on one data set may be used to estimate parameters of interest in another data set with a different distribution of predictors.
-For example, the training data could be a sub-population of a larger population, or the training and estimation could take place at different times where the distribution of predictors varies between times.
-A case we consider in this work is a neural network trained to predict on one data set and then used to learn average outcomes from previously unseen data on predictor variables.
+Machine learning models trained on one dataset are often used to estimate parameters in another dataset with a different—or "shifted"—covariate distribution.
+Examples include situations where training data represent a subpopulation of a larger group or when training and estimation occur at different times, leading to varying covariate distributions.
+For instance, a neural network trained on one dataset may be applied to new data with different covariate distributions to estimate average outcomes.

-Another case, from causal statistics, is a Lasso regression trained on outcome, treatment, and covariate data that is used to estimate counterfactual averages in another data set with a different distribution of covariates.
-This is an important case of distribution shift that is known as covariate shift~\citep{Shimodaira2000, quinonero2008dataset, pathak2022new, ma2022optimally}.
-Such covariate shifts are of interest in a wide variety of settings, including estimation of counterfactual averages and causal effects with shifted covariates ~\citep{hotz2005predicting,pearl2011transportability,singh2020kernel}.
-Additionally, covariate shifts are interesting for classification where the training data may differ from the field data~\citep{Bahng2022arxiv, WILDS}.
-There are many important parameters that depend on covariate shifts, including average outcomes or average potential outcomes learned from shifted covariate data.
+In causal inference, regression models trained on outcome, treatment, and covariate data can estimate counterfactual averages in another dataset with a different covariate distribution.
+Covariate shifts are important in various settings, including the estimation of counterfactual averages and causal effects~\citep{hotz2005predicting, pearl2011transportability, belloni2017program,singh2020kernel}, as well as in prediction and classification tasks where training data differ from target data~\citep{Bahng2022arxiv, WILDS}.

-This paper concerns machine learning of parameters of interest in field data that depend on regressions in training data.
-An important problem with estimation is the bias that can result from regularization and/or model selection in machine learning on training data.
-In this paper we address this problem by giving automatic debiased machine learners of parameters of interest.
-The debiasing is automatic in only requiring the object of interest and in not requiring a full theoretical formula for the bias correction.
+We focus on estimating parameters in target data that depend on regressions from training data, addressing the bias introduced by regularization or model selection during training.
+We propose automatic debiased machine learning estimators for these parameters, requiring only the parameter of interest without needing a full theoretical bias correction.